 DeMaurice Fitzgerald Smith is the Executive Director of the National Football League Players’ Association (NFLPA).
-He was reelected to his third three-year term by unanimous vote of the NFLPA’s Executive Committee in October 2021.
+Smith was appointed to his fifth three-year term by unanimous vote of the NFLPA’s Executive Committee in October 2021.

 Prior to his election as the Executive Director, Mr. Smith was recognized as one of the best trial lawyers in the country.
 He is a Fellow of the American College of Trial Lawyers.
 He was an Assistant United States Attorney in the District of Columbia for nearly a decade and was formerly Counsel to then Deputy Attorney General Eric H. Holder Jr. in the United States Department of Justice.
-Smith was awarded the US Attorney’s Office highest honor for courtroom advocacy with the John H. Evans Award.
+Smith was awarded the U.S. Attorney’s Office highest honor for courtroom advocacy with the John H. Evans Award.
 In 2000, he was awarded the Department of Justice’s highest honor with the Attorney General’s Award by U.S. Attorney General Janet W. Reno.
 He was inducted into the prestigious American Trial Lawyers Association and was awarded the Outstanding Achievement Award by the Bar Association of the District of Columbia.
-He served as a Partner in firms of Latham & Watkins, LLP and Patton Boggs, LLP, in Washington, D.C. where he represented corporations, boards of directors and senior executives in civil and criminal matters.
+He served as a partner in the worldwide firms of Latham & Watkins, LLP and Patton Boggs, LLP in Washington D.C.
+While in private practice, he represented corporations, boards of directors, and senior executives in civil and criminal matters.
 He also served two terms on the Board of Governors of the District of Columbia Bar Association.